-Currently, it is impossible to accurately predict how long concussions will last.
-There must be full recovery before someone is allowed to return to participation.
-Connecticut Law now requires that no athlete may resume participation until they have received written medical clearance from a licensed health care professional (Physician, Physician Assistant, Advanced Practice Registered Nurse, Athletic Trainer) trained in the evaluation and management of concussions.
+Currently, it is impossible to accurately predict how long an individual's concussion will last.
+There must be full recovery before a student-athlete is allowed to resume participating in athletic activity.
+Connecticut law now requires that no athlete may resume participation until they have received written medical clearance from a licensed health care professional (physician, physician assistant, advanced practice registered nurse (APRN), athletic trainer) trained in the evaluation and management of concussions.

-Concussion management requirements:
+Concussion Management Requirements:

-- 1. No athlete SHALL return to participation (RTP) on the same day of concussion. - 2.
-Any loss of consciousness, vomiting or seizures the athlete MUST be immediately transported to the hospital. - 3.
-Close observation of an athlete MUST continue following a concussion.
-This should be monitored for an appropriate amount of time following the injury to ensure that there is no escalation of symptoms. - 4.
-Any athlete with signs or symptoms related to a concussion MUST be evaluated from a licensed health care professional (Physician, Physicians Assistant, Advanced Practice Registered Nurse, Athletic Trainer) trained in the evaluation and management of concussions. - 5.
-The athlete MUST obtain an initial written clearance from one of the licensed health care professionals mentioned above directing them into a well defined RTP stepped protocol similar to one outlined below.
-If at any time signs or symptoms should return during the RTP progression the athlete should cease activity^{}. - 6.
-After the RTP protocol has been successfully administered (no longer exhibits any signs or symptoms or behaviors consistent with concussions), final written medical clearance is required by one of the licensed health care professionals mentioned above for them to fully return to unrestricted participation in practices and competitions.
+- No athlete SHALL return to participation in the athletic activity on the same day of concussion. - If there is any loss of consciousness, vomiting or seizures, the athlete MUST be immediately transported to the hospital. - Close observation of an athlete MUST continue following a concussion.
+The athlete should be monitored for an appropriate amount of time following the injury to ensure that there is no worsening/escalation of symptoms. - Any athlete with signs or symptoms related to a concussion MUST be evaluated by a licensed health care professional (physician, physician assistant, advanced practice registered nurse (APRN), athletic trainer) trained in the evaluation and management of concussions. - The athlete MUST obtain an initial written clearance from one of the licensed health care professionals identified above directing her/him into a well-defined RTP stepped protocol similar to the one outlined below.
+If at any time signs or symptoms return during the RTP progression, the athlete should cease activity. - After the RTP protocol has been successfully administered (no longer exhibits any signs or symptoms or behaviors consistent with concussions), final written medical clearance is required by one of the licensed health care professionals identified above for the athlete to fully return to unrestricted participation in practices and competitions.

-Medical Clearance RTP protocol (Recommended one full day between steps)2
+Medical Clearance RTP protocol (Recommended one full day between steps)

 Rehabilitation stage Functional exercise at each stage of rehabilitation Objective of each stage 1.
 No activity Complete physical and cognitive rest until asymptomatic.
 Recovery School may need to be modified.
-2. Light aerobic activity Walking, swimming or stationary cycling keeping Increase Heart Rate intensity ,<70% of maximal exertion; no resistance training 3.
-Sport Specific Skating drills in ice hockey, running drills in soccer; no head Add Movement Exercise impact activities 4.
-Non-contact Training Progression to more complex training drills, ie. passing drills Exercise, coordination and cognitive drills in football and ice hockey; may start progressive resistance load training 5.
-Full Contact Practice Following final medical clearance, participate in normal Restore confidence and assess training activities functional skills by coaching staff
+2. Light aerobic exercise Walking, swimming or stationary cycling maintaining Increase Heart Rate intensity, <70% of maximal exertion; no resistance training 3.
+Sport specific exercise Skating drills in ice hockey, running drills in soccer; no head Add Movement No contact impact activities 4.
+Non-contact sport Progression to more complex training drills, ie. passing drills Exercise, coordination and drills in football and ice hockey; may start progressive resistance cognitive load training 5.
+Full contact sport drills Following final medical clearance, participate in normal Restore confidence and assess training activities functional skills by coaching staff 6.
+Full activity No restrictions Return to full athletic participation

-^{} If at any time signs or symptoms should worsen during the RTP progression the athlete should stop activity that day.
-If the athlete's symptoms are gone the next day, s/he may resume the RTP progression at the last step completed in which no symptoms were present.
-If symptoms return and don't resolve, the athlete should be referred back to their medical provider
+If at any time signs or symptoms should worsen during the RTP progression the athlete should stop activity that day.
+If the athlete's symptoms are gone the next day, she/he may resume the RTP progression at the last step completed in which no symptoms were present.
+If symptoms return and don't resolve, the athlete should be referred back to her/his medical provider.